kyma-incubator/compass/docs/compass/03-01-security.md

 ### Tenant Mapping Handler

-It is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping authentication session data to the tenant.
+The Tenant Mapping Handler is an OathKeeper [hydrator](https://github.com/ory/docs/blob/525608c65694539384b785355d293bc0ad00da27/docs/oathkeeper/pipeline/mutator.md#hydrator) handler responsible for mapping authentication session data to the tenant.
 It is built into the Director itself, as it uses the same database.
 It is implemented as a separate endpoint, such as `/tenant-mapping`.

-To unify the approach for mapping, we introduce `authorization_id`, widely used by multiple authentication flows.
+To unify the approach for mapping, we introduce Authorization ID - `auth_id`, widely used by multiple authentication flows.
+Each authentication flow has it's own context provider, which takes care of extracting tenant information, and granted scopes.

-The `authorization_id` is equal to:
+The `auth_id` is equal to:
 - `client_id` in the OAuth 2.0 authentication flow
 - `username` in the Basic authentication flow
-- Common Name (CN) in the certificates authentication flow
 - Client ID in the one-time token authentication flow
+- Common Name (CN) in the Connector-issued certificates authentication flow
+- External Tenant ID of type `Subaccount` for externally-issued certificates flow

 While generating the one-time token, the `client_id`/`client_secret` pair, or basic authentication details for Runtime/Application/Integration System (using proper GraphQL mutation on the Director), an entry in the `system_auths` table in the Director database is created.
 The `system_auths` table is used for tenant mapping.

-In the certificates authentication flow, Tenant Mapping Handler puts fixed `scopes` into an authentication session.
-The `scopes` are fixed in code, and they depend on the type of the object (Application/Runtime/Integration System).
+In the certificates authentication flow (both Connector-issued and externally-issued), Tenant Mapping Handler puts fixed `scopes` into an authentication session.
+The `scopes` are fixed in code, and they depend on the type of the caller object (Application/Runtime/Integration System).
+They are currently listed [here](https://github.com/kyma-incubator/compass/blob/1105695797f74eba8d8a86ee3d4d65809ef6abb7/chart/compass/charts/director/config.yaml#L120).
 In the future we may introduce another database table for storing generic Application/Runtime/Integration System scopes.

-In JWT token from identity service flow, for local development, user `tenant` and `scopes` are loaded from ConfigMap for given user (email), where static `user: tenant and scopes` mapping is done.
+In the JWT token from identity service flow, for local development, user `tenant` and `scopes` are loaded from ConfigMap for given user (email), where static `user: tenant and scopes` mapping is done.

 #### `system_auths` table